 In the west, Lebanon is famous for (1) bombs (2) hot girls and (3) great food so you may already know a little bit about this one.
 Still, to truly get it you need to experience it yourself because in Lebanon I ate like a Phoenician king.
 Lebanese fare varies from kebabs and meat cutlets through to delicious fresh fish onto fantastic vegetarian dishes such as falafel.
 The best bit is that the Lebanese eat a lot of greens so the average meal is generally very healthy.

 My absolute recommendation is to sample the Pomegranate Molasses (“palm-grenade sauce”) which is used in all manner of weird-wonderful ways from a humble simple salad dressing to a succulent marinade for sausages.
 Food in Lebanon is also best shared with friends and fortunately for you, the Lebanese are very friendly.

 Public transport in Lebanon is pure beautiful chaos.
-It functions amazingly well despite there being no apparent order and a battered fleet of busses and sheruts (shared taxis).
+It functions amazingly well despite there being no apparent order and a battered fleet of buses and sheruts (shared taxis).
 There are no bus stations in Beirut, busses themselves are not even marked and they seem to stop when and where the hell they like.
-Despite this, I was never waiting long for a bus anywhere and never paid over $6 to get half way across the country.
-Basically the trick is to simply wait by a road and the locals will somehow get you to your destination.
+Despite this, I was never waiting long for a bus anywhere and never paid over $6 to get halfway across the country.
+Basically, the trick is to simply wait by a road and the locals will somehow get you to your destination.